Why should I think about investing?

 So, why isn’t everyone investing?

 You can probably guess the answer to this question — We’ve been through some tough times, including a pandemic and a big market drop.
 Realistically, many people just aren’t ready to start investing, and in many cases, young people are falling behind.
-While about 55% of Americans own some stocks, that number is much lower for young Americans.
+While about 58% of Americans own some stocks as of April 2022, that number is much lower for young Americans.
 Indeed, among American millennials, nearly 60% have no stock market investments at all.

 Why invest in the markets?